 6. Wrong usage of undeposited funds account:

 QuickBooks users can get grilled while dealing with undeposited funds.
 Something called as deposits module in QuickBooks has to be recorded as a sole deposit for the payment you have received from the customer.
 If the cash is not going on the financial records, then the undeposited fund account is being used incorrectly.

-These QuickBooks problems will affect your financial management in decision making for business operations in the long run.
+These QuickBooks error codes will affect your financial management in decision making for business operations in the long run.
 You need to avoid these mistakes for the proper managerial structure of the company.

 These are some of the simple slips which you can avoid in QuickBooks for preventing any penalties while filing taxes or calculating the business expenses.